You can install Neo4j on either Windows (10 or later; sorry, won't work on Win7), or on Linux (desktop or virtual machine on any cloud.)

 (the parents of the desired location; change as needed)sudo mkdir brain_annex_media

-(or whatever name one wants to use; make sure it matches the one in the config file)sudo mkdir brain_annex_media/resized
+(or whatever name one wants to use; make sure it matches the one in the config file)sudo mkdir brain_annex_media/documents

 (a subfolder of the previous one)ls -alF brain_annex_media